mbsa-tud/tsad_platform/README.md

 * **Timestamp**: The equally spaced timestamps.
 Can be increasing numeric values or common datatime strings.
 * **Values**: The values for the individual channels of the dataset.
 For univariate data there is just one value-column.
 * **is_anomaly**: The anomaly indicators for each observation.
-1 = anomaly, 0 = fault-free.
+1 = anomaly, 0 = normal.

 **NOTE** The column-names don't need to be as presented.
-The platfrom interprets the values of each column according to their position in the file.
+The platform interprets the values of each column according to their position in the file.
 The first column is always considered the timestamp column and the last column is always considered to be the column of anomaly indicators (=labels).
 Everything in between are the values of the channels.

 #### Preprocessing and splitting the dataset (2)

 ##### Preprocessing method selection

-Three `Preprocessing Methods` can be selected.
-These **don't** apply to the [Auto Run](#auto-run) functions, but to everything else:
+Three `Preprocessing Methods` can be selected.:

 * **Rescale [0, 1]**: Processed data has maximum = 1 and minimum = 0.
 * **Standardize**: Processed data has mean = 0 and standard deviation = 1.